 In today’s post I’d like to demystify the search engine optimisation (SEO) beast, mainly by breaking it down into four parts, but also by approaching it from a slightly different angle, as you will see.

-Four sides (hint: strategic, creative, technical and tactical) to the SEO story
+Four sides (hint: strategic, creative, technical and tactical) to SEO mastery

 So if, as stated on Wikipedia, “SEO is the process of affecting the visibility of a website or a web page in a web search engine’s unpaid results”, what exactly are those elements that need optimising in order for a search engine to take notice of your offering and to consequently list it at the top?

-Although they may not be as clearly cut, I found it helpful to divide into four main task areas.
+Although they may not be as clearly cut, I found it helpful to divide into four main SEO mastery areas.

 - Keywords – every search starts with a word, or a string of words, so keywords are clearly the bread and butter of SEO.
 Whilst it’s good to be aware of certain keyword tools and stats, there are many ways (and indeed words!) to express your brand and offering.
 That’s why I think that, long before the SEO work, keywords need to be determined and ingrained into your overall brand messaging and style.
 Because ultimately the most strategic keywords are those that really resonate with your target audience and which convey your own unique and authentic value, and in your own true voice.